Everything UK Virtual Assistants need to know about tax and National Insurance

 Whether it’s a client contract, a DPA or website policies, you need to have the legal stuff in place so you don’t get sued or screwed!

-Written by an international contracts lawyer specifically for VAs, all the docs are updated and resent to buyers free of charge any time the law changes.
+Written by an international contracts lawyer specifically for VAs, all the docs are updated and resent to buyers free of charge whenever the law changes.

 FIND OUT MORE